Aruana279/AI_assignment2/README.md

 # AI_assignment2

 Group 36
-Molly Sunray
+Molly Sunray,
-Mago Sheehy
+Mago Sheehy,
-Aruzhan Koshkarova
+Aruzhan Koshkarova,
 Carlos Velasquez

 To run the program, the first argument should be the puzzle number (1 or 2), the second argument should be the file name, and the third argument should be the time (in seconds) the program should run for.